 Do you have to be an Australian citizen to apply?

-What security requirements have to be met?
+What security requirements do I have to meet?

-Where are positions located?
+Where are your positions located?

-Will I receive help with relocation?
+Will I receive help if I need to relocate?

 Yes, if you reside interstate, the ANAO will provide relocation assistance to support your move to Canberra.